Days for Girls Tackles a Taboo

 The non-profit organization was founded in 2008 by Celeste Mergens of Lynden who saw the need for feminine hygiene kits while she was working with a family foundation in Kenya.

 Bellingham Alive’s Best of the Northwest is both our biggest magazine issue and biggest shindig of year.
-The Best of the Northwest (BONW) contest, now in its ninth year, has readers vote for their favorites for everything from best bookstore to best yoga instructor.
-Top three businesses in each of…
+The Best of…

 Here is a quick glimpse inside this beautiful home in Anacortes, with amazing detail to design and even more incredible views.